cs3451/f19-a0/README.md

 ## Due: Wednesday Aug 28th, 11:59pm

+## Rubric

+Graded out of 10.

+1. Pointset implemented correctly: 2 (1 for handling initial elements up to buffer size, 1 for handling buffer overflow correctly)
+2. Use points in Pointset to draw fading blue rectangles: 2  (1 for drawing at least one rectangle, 1 for using all points in pointset correctly)
+3. Grey hollow rectangle renders from mouse down to current mouse position while mouse is held: 1
+4. Rectangle with random color and thick black border is added when mouse released: 1
+5. First subdivision creates a diamond inside rectangle: 2  (1 for computing mid-points correctly, 1 for drawing correctly)
+6. Recursively subdivide until size < 250: 2  (1 for drawing at least one more nested quad, 1 for recursing to the correct depth)

 ## Overview

 The goal of this assignment is to allow you to self-assess whether you are prepared to take this class.
 As such, even if you do not plan to do the assignment until after the drop deadline, you should look at it and think about it, to make sure you are comfortable with what I am asking you to do.